 What is Quality Function Deployment (QFD)

 Quality function deployment (QFD) is a “method to transform user demands into design quality, to deploy the functions forming quality, and to deploy methods for achieving the design quality into subsystems and component parts, and ultimately to specific elements of the manufacturing process.” as described by Dr. Yoji Akao, who originally developed QFD

 Moreover, Quality Function Deployment is a systematic approach to design based on a close awareness of customer desires, coupled with the integration of corporate functional groups.
 It consists in translating customer desires (for example, the ease of writing for a pen) into design characteristics (pen ink viscosity, pressure on ball-point) for each stage of the product development.

 There are 3 main goals in implementing QFD :

-- Prioritize spoken and the unspoken customer wants and needs.
+- Understand and prioritize customer needs.

 - Translate these needs into technical characteristics and specifications.

 - Build and deliver a quality product or service by focusing everybody toward the customer.